paddlesteamers.info : The Internet's leading website for Side-Wheeled Paddle Steamers

 PS Waverley was sold in 1974 but survives in operation, owned and operated on behalf of the Paddle Steamer Preservation Society.

 TS Queen Mary lasted until late in 1977, eventually replaced Caledonia in London as a pub / restaurant / night club until 2009.
-She is now at Tilbury Dock under preservationist charity ownership and an appeal is now in progress (early 2016) to raise funds to tow her to Glasgow where a berth on the Clyde is earmarked for her restoration and preservation.
+She is now back at Glasgow and under reconstruction, initiallyplanned as a static heritage attraction but after an announcement by HRH the Princess Royal in 2022, plan are being made to return her to passenger service.

 When Waverley was withdrawn after the 1973 season, two young Paddle Steamer Preservation Society members made one of the most momentous decisions ever - for the Society to take ownership and return her to active service.
 Almost everyone believed that this plan was doomed to failure - and it almost did fail - but it became one of the most remarkable campaigns in maritime history.